AndreaMercatanti/AndreaMercatanti.github.io/index.md

 ## Publications
 - **The role of financial factors for European corporate investment**.
-(2019) with T. Makinen and A. Silvestrini. _Journal of International Money and Finance_.
+(2019) with T. Makinen and A. Silvestrini. _Journal of International Money and Finance_, Vol.96.
 - **Do debit cards decrease cash demand?: Causal inference and sensitivity analysis using Principal Stratification**.
-(2017) with F.Li. _Journal of the Royal Statistical Society: Series C (Applied Statistics)_.
+(2017) with F. Li. _Journal of the Royal Statistical Society: Series C (Applied Statistics)_, Vol.66.
+- **Improving inference of Gaussian mixtures using auxiliary variables**.
+(2015) with F. Li and F. Mealli. _Statistical Analysis and Data Mining_, Vol.8.
+- **Do debit cards increase household spending?
+Evidence from a semiparametric causal analysis of a survey**.
+(2014) with F. Li. _The Annals of Applied Statistics_, Vol.8.